 Dr. Abel Kinyondo

-Abel is the leading think-tank in Tanzania specializing in socio-economic issues.
-He is also heading the Department of Geography and Economics at the University of Dar es Salaam (DUCE).
-He has previously worked for the United Nations Development Program.
-He holds a Ph.D. from Monash University (Australia); a distinction in Master of Art (Economics) Degree from the University of Botswana and a First-Class Economics Degree from the University of Namibia.
-Dr. Kinyondo has over 10 years of researching experience having published in an internationally reputable outlet such as in the Cambridge University Press, Oxford’s Development Studies, and Springer International.
-He has also led several teams of experts in formulating various local and international socio-economic policies, regulations and codes of ethics.
-Dr. Kinyondo currently investigates issues pertaining to enterprise development, employment, industrialization, natural resources management as well as governance.
+Dr. Abel Kinyondo is a Principal Research Fellow at REPOA.
+Previously he worked as a Director of Strategic Research at REPOA and Head of Economics and Geography Department at the University of Dar Es Salaam (DUCE).
+He has also worked for the United Nations Development Program (UNDP).
+He holds a Ph.D. from Monash University (Australia), a distinction in Master of Art (Economics) Degree from the University of Botswana and a First-class Economics Degree from the University of Namibia.
+Dr. Kinyondo has over 10 years of researching experience having published in internationally reputable journals such as in the Oxford Development Studies, World Affairs, African Development Review and Parliamentary Affairs.
+He has also led several teams of experts in formulating various socioeconomic policies, regulations and codes of ethics in Tanzania and beyond.
+Dr. Kinyondo currently investigates issues pertaining to tourism, gender, enterprise development, employment, industrialization, natural resources management as well as governance.

 Innocent holds a Master of Arts Degree in Business Administration from Eastern and Southern African Management Institute (ESAMI).
 He has extensive knowledge of recruitment, performance management, compensation and benefits, organizational development, industrial relations and office administration and management.
 Prior to joining REPOA, he worked for 10 years in the various capacities at the World Vision Tanzania, rising from Personnel Officer to Human Resource Manager.